plus3it/ash-windows-formula/README.CustomBanners.md

         vtype: REG_SZ
 ```

-* `vtype`: While the previously-noted files use a `vtype` value of `SZ` for the `MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\LegalNoticeCaption` registry-key and a `vtype` value of `MULTISZ` for the `MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\LegalNoticeText`, it is currently recommended to use a `vtype` value of `REG_SZ` for both.
+* `vtype`: The previously-noted files use a `vtype` value of `SZ` for the `MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\LegalNoticeCaption` registry-key and a `vtype` value of `MULTISZ` for the `MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\LegalNoticeText`.
+When using a literal-block[^2] specification-style for the notice-text payload, problems were observed when using the `MULTISZ` type.
+These issues disappeared when the type was switched to `REG_SZ`.
+For consistency's sake, it is currently recommended to use a `vtype` value of `REG_SZ`[^3] for both.
-* `value`: While the `value` parameter _can_ be specified a simple string-value, this can prove problematic depending on the text that needs to be passed.
-In particular, if the text needs to contain special characters (the `*` character is known to cause problems), the rendering of the data can break when using simple key-value specification-style.
-It is better to use a content-block specification-style.
+* `value`: While the `value` parameter _can_ be specified as a simple string-value, this can prove problematic depending on the text that needs to be passed.
+In particular, if the text needs to contain special characters (the `*` character is known to cause problems), the rendering of the data can break when using the key:simple-string value-specification style.
+It is better to use a literal-block method for specifying the key's value.

-To illustrate with text that can trigger problems with simple, key-value specification-style, the following shows using content-block specification-style:
+To illustrate with text that can trigger problems when using a simple string key-value specification-style, the following shows using a literal-block specification-style for the `value` parameter's payload.:

 ```yaml
 ash-windows: